 In the above example, you learned how to concatenate the columns using the M language.
 Unfortunately, not all of the Excel’s formulas can be used in M query.

-Replicating Excel’s Right Function With ‘M’ Using Power Query
+Replicating Excel’s Find Function With ‘M’ Using Power Query

 Step 1: Select the Name Column

 First, load the data table in Power Query and select the Name column as shown in the below picture.
 This is because we want to find out the position of the letter ‘E’ in this column.